-Following a period of public engagement, environmental analysis and an assessment of the potential impacts of offshore renewables on other existing maritime usages, the Minister will prepare a Draft South Coast DMAP, which if approved by the Minister for Housing may be published in Autumn 2023.
-The process to establish a Draft DMAP during Summer and Autumn 2023, including a determination on the appropriate Draft DMAP boundary, will take place according to an ecosystem based approach following a period of engagement with key stakeholders and a review of other existing maritime usages.
+Following just over nine weeks of public engagement that took place during August-October 2023, assessment of the potential impacts of offshore renewables on other existing maritime usages, and ongoing environmental analysis, the Minister will now prepare a draft South Coast DMAP for submission to the Minister for Housing in early 2024.

+The process to establish a draft DMAP, including a determination on the appropriate draft DMAP boundary, is taking place according to an ecosystem-based approach following a period of engagement with key stakeholders and a review of other existing maritime usages.
 Any refinement of the geographical area of the DMAP Proposal will be further informed by environmental assessments to determine its suitability for development of offshore wind.
-It is therefore the intention of the Minister that a Draft DMAP to be published in the Autumn will encompass a smaller footprint than the map outlined in figure 1.
-This will be followed by a further period of statutory public consultation, prior to seeking the approval of the Minister for Housing and the Oireachtas for a final Draft DMAP in late 2023 or early 2024.